 Racial traits: All drillby start with the syphon trait and 1 additional trait

-Siphon: Drillbys can make a normal attack with their sharp probuscus it has a weapon damage of 1 and counts as a light weapon for class features that interact with them.
-In addition Drillbys can make a 3 action attack called siphon witch, in addition to doing normal damage, does 2 damage which are not affected by any defense or damage reduction.
+Siphon: Drillbys can make a normal attack with their sharp proboscis.
+It has a weapon damage of 1 and counts as a light weapon for class features that interact with them.
+In addition, Drillbys can make a 3-action attack called siphon which, in addition to doing normal damage, does 2 damage which is not affected by any defense or damage reduction.
 When attacking another creature this way (excluding plants and constructs) the Drillby restores 2 HP and reduces their mental defense by 1.
-A full nights rest restores 1 mental defense.
+A full night’s rest restores 1 mental defense.

-Sneaky: Drillby’s dark coloration, gentle flying, and small hands make them master sneaks. +1 Thievery, +1 stealth.
+Sneaky: Drillbys dark coloration, gentle flying, and small hands make them master sneaks. +1 Thievery, +1 stealth.

-Aerodynamic: Drillby’s shape lets them slip through the air faster than the average bug. +1 speed, Good Flight
+Aerodynamic: Drillbys shape lets them slip through the air faster than the average bug. +1 speed, Good Flight

-Friendly: These drillbys refuse to let their history define them gaining +2 charisma and +1 diplomacy
+Friendly: These Drillbys refuse to let their history define them gaining +2 charisma and +1 diplomacy

 Horizoned: (mantis dragon fly hybrid)